 But it is truly a new era.
 Oil will be important, but no longer as decisive as it once was.
 Riyadh and others can grow nostalgic for better days, and hope they can weather the change.

-This article originally appeared at Geopolitics Made Super, January 20, 2016.
+This story originally appeared at Geopolitics Made Super, January 20, 2016.